marinayasinsky/portfolio/README.md

 - Responsive design optimized for desktop and mobile devices Navbar with links to all pages that smoothly scrolls to the relevant sections
 - Downloadable resume in the About Me page
+- State management using React hooks, including useState for form input fields and checkboxes, and useEffect for fetching data from the News API and Marinka's API.

 ## Wireframe